Carlos Correa Preview, Player Props: Twins vs. Rays

-Carlos Correa and his .372 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Tampa Bay Rays and Tyler Glasnow on September 11 at 7:40 PM ET.
+Carlos Correa -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Carlos Correa Game Info & Props vs. the Rays